minhnh/bdd-dsl/docs/bdd-tutorial-feature-gen.md

 ### Generating from Jinja Templates

-The extracted and transformed JSON data can be used to automatically render feature files using [Jinja](https://jinja.palletsprojects.com/api/) with the template below:
+The extracted and transformed JSON data can then be used to automatically render feature files using [Jinja](https://jinja.palletsprojects.com/api/) with the template below:

 ```jinja